civkit/civkit-api/Readme.md

 ## Civkit API
 This is a an escrow/chat API using c-lightning for hold invoices, integrated with a seperate chat that allows a civkit node runner to manage the escrow and backend of a peer to peer marketplace from a laptop.
 We have attempted to simplify some of the steps needed to handle this.
+This code is experimental and not production ready.
+We welcome contributors.

 What this code does
 - create hold invoices